 Checking the certificate is valid

 If you're not sure if the contractor has given you a valid COE we can check this for you.
 Have the certificate with you when you call us on 0800 377 772.

 Request or renew a COE

-To request a certificate of exemption, go to "Get it done online".
+A contractor can request a certificate of exemption, under "Get it done online".

 During January and February each year, we send renewal requests to all Certificate of exemption from withholding tax (IR331) holders, who have certificates expiring at the end of March of that same year.
 If they choose to renew their certificate, we'll send the new one in time for the beginning of the tax year (1 April).